exabrial/locksmith/readme.md

 ![Keychain prompt](screenshots/prompt-screenshot.png)

+Thats it!
+You're done!

 ## Usage: Maven Plugin

+This part is not required for normal use.
+However, you may have secrets you want to store in the macOS keychain that can't be resolved from `settings.xml`.
+In that case, if the secret can be read from a maven property, you can defer to Locksmith to read them from secure storage.

-Use the plugin when you need a password as a Maven project property for another plugin's configuration exported as a maven property.
+Essentially, use the Maven plugin when you need a password as a Maven project property for another plugin's configuration exported as a maven property.

 ```xml
 <plugin>